mounikpatel/movies-recommendation-system/README.md

 ## Deployment

-1. Download the zipped code file from repository main page or you can click here: [DOWNLOAD CODE](https://github.com/mounikpatel/movies-recommendation-system/archive/refs/heads/main.zip)
+1. Download the zipped code file from the repository main page or you can click here: [DOWNLOAD CODE](https://github.com/mounikpatel/movies-recommendation-system/archive/refs/heads/main.zip)
-2. Unzip the .ipynp notebook of movie recommender system which you want to deploy.
+2. Unzip the .ipynp notebook of the movie recommender system which you want to deploy.
-3. Open [Google Colab] -> Go to 'File' tab -> Select 'Upload notebook'.
+3. Open [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb) -> Go to 'File' tab -> Select 'Upload notebook'.
-   - *Note: You must have Google account signed-in before using Colab.*
+   - *Note: You must have a Google account signed-in before using Colab.*
 4. Once the .ipynb notebook is uploaded -> Go to 'Runtime' tab -> Select 'Run all'.
-5. You can try to give your own inputs in last cell 'Function Call' to get movie recommendations.
+5. You can try to give your own inputs in the last cell 'Function Call' to get movie recommendations.

 ## Demo